Prompt Library · 36 prompts

 6. Technical parameters (aspect ratio, style)

-Give me 3 variants of the prompt — one simple, one detailed, one with artistic style.
+Give me 3 variations of the prompt — one simple, one detailed, and one with an artistic style.

 Write the prompts in English (works better for image generation).